DMC Croatia – 5 great places with the best hotels in Croatia

 1: Istria Peninsula

-With a length of 1,777km and a whopping 1,246 islands, it’s clear why the Croatia coast has become one of the most popular travel destinations in this region.
+With a length of 1,777km and a whopping 1,246 islands, it’s clear why the Croatia coast has become one of the most popular travel destinations for our DMC Croatia.
 Given its incredible length and popularity among tourists and business people, it goes without saying that hotels are in abundance here.
 The beautiful Istria Peninsula separates the Gulf of Trieste with mainland Croatia.
 The three islands of Krk, Cres and Losinj occupy the Kvarner Gulf in between.

-On the peninsula itself there are several great hotels to choose from.
+On the peninsula itself there are several great hotels that our DMC Croatia chooses from.
 The Kempinski Hotel Adriatic is located in Savudrija, at the very top of the Istria Peninsula.
 This 5-star hotel commands a perfect location amid olive groves and vineyards, but also right next to the sea with its own private beach.

 Wine connoisseurs will absolutely love the stone built, 20th century Meneghetti Wine Hotel & Winery.
 While the estate dates back to the 19th century when it was a refuge for Austro-Hungarian army officers, it eventually became lost in time and overgrown by the thick Mediterranean underbrush.
 It was rediscovered by a couple who lovingly restored it to its former glory and turned it into a vineyard and top class hotel with 38 luxurious accommodation units.
 Each room has an open view of the vineyards or olive groves.
 This is a popular place, so by using our DMC Croatia you’ll have more chance of a unique experience.